Mexico’s new drug war may be worse than old one

 “We have to look out for each other, and report crimes more,” Ortiz said.

-The poor provide Lopez Obrador’s base, and it is that group who suffers the most from crime.
+The poor provide López Obrador’s base, and it is that group who suffers the most from crime.
 Irineo Gomez was the sole support of not only her children, but her elderly parents.
-Erick Hernandez Enriquez left little behind for his family aside from a modest, three-room cinderblock house.
+Erick Hernández Enriquez left little behind for his family aside from a modest, three-room cinderblock house.

 “There are a lot of empty houses in Coatzacoalcos, a lot of people have left,” said Maria Fabiola Davila, a civic activist.
 “Those who can afford it move to another country.”